-The bus gates are detrimental to residents at the centre of the scheme and will increase congestion at the junction 4.1 of Avonvale Road and Church Road.
-The traffic lights only let a few cars through at a time and there is a school located nearby.
-326 Will increase journey times by estimated 15 to 45 minutes.
+The bus gates are detrimental to residents at the centre of the scheme and will increase congestion a t the junction 4.1 of Avonvale Road and Church Road.
+The traffic lights only let a few cars through at a time and the located nearby. re is a school 326 Will increase journey times by estimated 15 to 45 minutes.
 4.2 Will increase pollution.
 5.1 Will increase bus travel times.
 4.5 Will reduce footfall to local businesses and social clubs.
 2.4 / 4.13 Cycle cages will just reduce parking spaces that are already very limited.
-6.1 227 327 Response in support of the proposals.
+6.1 327 Response in support of the proposals.
 N/A 328 Duplicate of response number 226.
 N/A 329 Additional comments received further to response number 22.
-Cutting off the route for elderly and disabled patients to get from Victoria Avenue to the doctors, when need to get 4.3 / 4.4 a lift or a taxi.
-4.5 / 4.4 330 Beaufort Road is the only local road which requires any measures.
-If it is made one way the local issues would be 9.2 550 resolved.
-5.2 The consultation materials are extremely dense and not approachable.
-11.2 Traffic will increase on surrounding roads, Church Road in particular, as will emissions and air pollution.
-4.1 / 5.1 Not clear what mandate the council have to proceed - should not be implemented until after the new council 11.4 leadership have been installed.
-331 Duplicate of response number 226.
+Cutting off the route for elderly and disabled patients to get from Victoria Avenue to the doctors, whe a lift or a taxi. en need to get 4.3 / 4.4 330 Beaufort Road is the only local road which requires any measures.
+If it is made one way the local iss resolved. ues would be 9.2 The consultation materials are extremely dense and not approachable.
+11.2 Traffic will increase on surrounding roads, Church Road in particular, as will emissions and air pollutio on.
+4.1/5.1 Not clear what mandate the council have to proceed - should not be implemented until after the leadership have been installed. e new council 11.4 331 Duplicate of response number 226.
 N/A 332 Response in support of the proposals.
 N/A 333 Response in support of the proposals.
 N/A